cino/macos-phpswitch/README.md

 ``phpswitch 7.2``

-Et voila, it installs php 7.2
+Et voila, it switches to php 7.2

 **PHP 5.6, 7.0, 7.1 support**